luminolabs/scheduler-zen/USAGE.md

 ### Scheduling a New Job

-To schedule a new job, use the following curl command as a template:
+To schedule a new job, use the following curl command as a template.

+For available clusters look at the [app-config/default.yml](app-config/default.yml) file and find the `mig_clusters` section.

+If you're new to this, ask a team member to verify the configuration and help you schedule your first job.

 ```bash
 curl -X POST http://localhost:8000/jobs -H "Content-Type: application/json" -d '{